 If you are lactose intolerant and consume a pre-workout with lactose, you will likely experience loose stools and irregular bowel movements (and sounds).

 Even if you need more energy, never take high doses of lactose.
 Anyone with lactose intolerance should avoid having even a tiny amount of any pre-workout supplement containing lactose.

 Each pre-workout powder has a small plastic scoop that dictates the serving size.
 However, that scoop isn't the correct dosage for everyone.
-If you frequently have to run to the bathroom after taking your pre-workout, try scaling back to half of a scoop.
+If you frequently have to run to the bathroom after taking your pre-workout, you are maybe taking too much pre-workout.

 If the symptoms subside, you can gradually increase your dose if necessary.
 If they don't, check the ingredients list to see what could be affecting your stomach.